 The Basilica’s main features include a large, tall Dome, a long nave with four aisles the same width as the nave.
 The outside is constructed of travertine stone while the inside has a marble and bronze decoration.

 The Egyptian obelisk that stands with prominence in the center of the Piazza today is considered a witness since it was there when Peter was crucified in the Circus of Nero, which is essentially the grounds of modern-day Vatican City.

 This one of the best churches in Europe is free to enter, but be prepared to wait in long lines.
 Or, you can sign up for a guided tour with skip-the-line entry included.

 The first frescos were added to the chapel walls in the late 1400s by a team of artists like Sandro Botticelli, Domenico Ghirlandaio, and Cosimo Rosselli, while Michelangelo came into the fold to paint the famous ceiling frescos in the 1500s.

 The ceiling showcases one of the most renowned frescoes of the Renaissance, Michelangelo’s The Last Judgement, painted on an altar wall, with Christ delivering his final judgment to the world.

 The Sistine Chapel is also the storied location of the Papal Conclave, the process, and ceremony where the Roman Catholic Church’s cardinals gather to elect a new pope.

 To avoid waiting in long lines the day of, purchase tickets online in advance to take a guided tour of the Vatican Museums, which includes the Sistine Chapel.

-Basilica di San Francesco d’Assisi
+14. Basilica di San Francesco d’Assisi